patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 `Pods` are units of containers.
 Pods are basically containers if they only have one, but if there are many containers in a `pod`, consider them a dual headed container that shares networking.

-`Pods` are ephemereral, their file systems are removed and recreated upon start up.
+`Pods` are ephemeral, their file systems are removed and recreated upon start up.
 Any stored data needs to be placed in storage via a `volume` and `volumemount`.
-Pods are deployed by the scheduler on nodes per no rules or specifie rules.
+Pods are deployed by the scheduler on nodes per no rules or specified rules.

 `ReplicaSets` are controllers which scale `pods` up and down per specifications in the `deployment`.